cahier1939ms/cahier1939ms.github.io/_texts/translation.md

 layout: poem
 title: "a translation"
 description: "A translation..."
-author: Alex Gil et Kaiama L. Glover
+author: Alex Gil et Kaiama L. Glover (et al)
 translators:
 ---

-This translation is based on [the clean copy established by Kora Véron](https://cahier1939ms.github.io/texts/simple/) of the 1939 typescript of the _Cahier_---the earliest known version form of the poem.
-The translation was prepared in honor of the Caribbean Digital VII conference, as part of one of three collective exercises: "[Our Collective Notebook](https://www.caribbeandigitalnyc.net/2020/cahier/)."
-In this exercise we invited our colleagues to join us in annotation our draft translation and help us produce a "collective" translation.
-Annotations and ensuing discussions used the [hypothes.is](https://web.hypothes.is/) web annotation tool.
+“Our Collective Notebook” is based on the clean copy of Kora Véron’s typescript of the 1939 version of _Cahier_---the earliest known witness of Césaire’s poem.
+This translation was prepared in honor of the Caribbean Digital VII conference in 2020, as part of one of three group exercises.
+In this exercise we invited our colleagues to join us in refining our draft translation and producing a "collective" translation using the [hypothes.is](https://web.hypothes.is/) web annotation tool.
 As of 2024, annotations can only be viewed using the Chrome browser.
-To install the Hypothes.is extension, please visit [this page](https://web.hypothes.is/start/).
-Once installed, you can view the annotations by clicking on the Hypothes.is icon in the upper right corner of your browser.
-You may need to first click on the extension button (looks like the piece of a puzzle) to see the Hypothes.is icon.
-You may also want to pin it to the browser bar for easy reference.
+To install the Hypothes.is extension, visit [this page](https://web.hypothes.is/start/).
+Once installed, click on the Hypothes.is icon in the upper right corner of your browser to view the annotations.
+You may need to click first on the extension button (looks like a puzzle piece) to see the Hypothes.is icon, after which you can pin the icon to the browser bar for easy reference.

 ---